 Climbing Mt Ossa

 Canadian Doug, Ellie and Lachie from Melbourne joined me to try and make it to the summit of Mt Ossa.
-30 minutes came and gone.
+30 minutes came and went.
 While the weather was crap I was not feeling cold or uncomfortable so kept climbing, so did the others.
 I was wearing thermals, fleece and gortex, along with by beanie and gloves.
 I was more worried about overheating and sweating too much which would make the cold worse.

 Day 5 Overland Track

-It was still raining in the morning after a very windy night, although the day had all the promises of the four seasons in one day type weather that is known to occur in Tassie.
+It was still raining in the morning.
+The night had been very windy.
+The day had all the promise of the four seasons in one day type weather.
+Very typical of Tassie.
 The views of Cathedral Mountain and the Du Cain range were sporadic.

-Made a short stop at the historic Du Cains Hut and then a side trip to Hartnett falls which provided a glimpse of a pumping waterfall, which Doug and I teamed up to visit.
+Made a short stop at the historic Du Cains Hut and then a side trip to Hartnett falls which provided a glimpse of a pumping waterfall.
 Shortly after crossing the Du Cain Gap I was stunned when I almost stepped on a Wombat.
-Out in the middle of the day, they are normally nocturnal and not only on the middle of the walking trail but more interested in feeding than in me.
+It was hiking on the middle of the trail.
+They are normally nocturnal but this creature was more interested in eating and walking than in my presence.
 I was within a meter of him and he didn’t seem fazed.

 Day 6 Overland Track

-Doug and the Broome Mob were keen to give the summit of The Acropolis a crack so I joined them.
+We were keen to make it to the summit of The Acropolis in good weather.
 Even though it was a late start we made a cracking pace up the initial steep track to the fairly flat ridge line.
 When we reached the area above the tree line the weather was clear and the summit was in view, things were looking good for us.

-As we neared the last section it became quite a scramble and climb, unlike the other 3 climbs I had done in the previous couple of days, still not too difficult, although a couple of other people we passed as we were heading up failed to make it past the difficult sections.
-In the late afternoon we were all standing at the summit, with 3 others that headed out before us.
+As we neared the last section it became quite a scramble and climb.
+It was unlike climbing Cradle Mountain, Barn Bluff or Mt Ossa.
+It was not too difficult, although a couple of other people we passed failed to make it past the difficult sections.
+In the late afternoon we were all standing at the summit.
 The views were the best out of all the summits I had been on during the last week.

 Day 7 Overland Track

 I planned for a lazy day to Nacissus Hut, about 8-9km away.
 I reached the hut quite early and after a reunion with Jennifer and Lawrence who I hadn’t seen since Pelion Hut I kept hiking.
-Earlier in the day I was advised that 2 hikers died during the bad weather while I was climbing Mt Ossa.
-The numbers could have been higher as other hikers struggled with the bad weather and hypothermia.
+Earlier in the day I was advised that 2 hikers died during the bad weather a couple of days ago.
+The numbers could have been higher as many hikers struggled with the bad weather and hypothermia.

 Day 8 Overland Track

 A slow morning with the promise of a Hamburger lunch at the Lodge at the end of the hike.
-I set off with a little goal of walking the whole distance of 11km without a rest stop, why not, I can run that so why not walk it.
-I carried 8 days worth of food with 1 spare breakfast and one spare dinner.
+I set off with a little goal of walking the whole distance of 11km without a rest stop.
+I started the trail carrying 8 days worth of food with 1 spare breakfast and one spare dinner.
 My food weighed 8kg in total which was on the heavy side.
 I think I put on weight during the trip.
 My fuel was another 1kg.
 So it was that my pack was now much lighter on the last day .

-So for the last day my pack was about 11kg, very light in my opinion.
-(EDIT : My base weight is now down to about 6kg, click here for a review of my current gear list) With the exception of a brief stop for a photo or two of wildlife such as wallabies and echidnas or rainforest plants I completed the walk and rewarded myself with an Overland Burger with the lot!
+My pack was about 11kg, very light in my opinion.
+(My Pack Baseweight is now about 6kg) With the exception of a brief stop for a photo or two of wildlife such as wallabies and echidnas or rainforest plants I completed the walk and rewarded myself with an Overland Burger with the lot!
 I camped in the nearby campground while I waited for the bus the following day.

 Yes, absolutely.
 Be prepared for the wind, rain, snow, sun, sunburn.
 The National Parks Centre at the start of the hike they had a good selection of suitable clothing at reasonable prices.
 So if you are unprepared for the unpredictable weather, there is no excuse.
 Gloves, beanies, thermal tops and pants, socks, fleece jackets, rain jackets.
-So no excuses.